Skip to main content

 LEADS: Lightweight Embedded Assisted Driving System

-GitHub code size in bytes PyPI PyPI - Downloads GitHub Release Date - Published_At
+GitHub code size in bytes PyPI PyPI - Downloads GitHub Release GitHub Release Date - Published_At

 The hardware components chosen for this project are geared towards amateur developers.
-It uses neither a CAN bus nor any dedicated circuit board, but generic development kits such as Raspberry Pi and Arduino instead.
-However, as it is a high-level system running on a host computer, the software framework has the ability to adapt to any type of hardware component if you are willing to write some codes.
+It uses neither a CAN bus (although it is supported) nor any dedicated circuit board, but generic development kits such as Raspberry Pi and Arduino instead.
+However, as it is a high-level system running on a host computer, the software framework has the ability to adapt to any type of hardware component with extra effort.

 This document will guide you through LEADS VeC.
 You will find a detailed version here.